saeidsaadatigero/saeidsaadatigero/README.md

 # 💫 About Me:
 A Software Engineer with +3 years experience to backend development using Django, specializing in designing and<br>implementing scalable web applications and RESTful APIs.
-Highly skilled in Django’s advanced functionalities, including<br>ORM, authentication, and middleware, enabling me to deliver efficient and maintainable backend solutions.
+Highly skilled in Django’s advanced functionalities.

 ## 🌐 Socials: